 Procedure for retracting published articles

-According to the COPE Retraction Guidelines, which our journal adheres to, an article may be retracted for the following reasons:
+According to the COPE Retraction Guidelines, which journal "Herald of economics" adheres to, an article may be retracted for the following reasons:

 unreliability of results, supported by evidence of irregularities (e.g., data falsification) or unintentional errors (computational or experimental inaccuracies);